 c) shall support receiving an XML document according to procedures specified in IETF RFC 4825 [3] "PUT Handling" where the Request-URI of the HTTP PUT request identifies an XML document.

+Upon successful creation of group, for each VAL user in <list> element of a <list-service> element of the group document, the SGM-S shall send Group Announcement notification as specified in clause 6.2.7.3.1 with following clarification:

+a) shall set the "IsJoinReq" parameter to "false"; and

+b) shall include the "Members-list" parameter as specified in clause B.2.